answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/Observation_observation_datetime.md

 [Comment or raise an issue for this mapping.](https://github.com/answerdigital/oxford-omop-data-mapper/issues/new?title=OMOP%20Observation%20table%20observation_datetime%20field%20SUS%20AE%20Diabetic%20Patient%20mapping){: .btn }
-<<<<<<< HEAD
 ### SACT Adjunctive Therapy Type
 Source columns  `Administration_Date`, `Administration_Date`.
 Combines a date with a time of day.

 * `Administration_Date` SYSTEMIC ANTI-CANCER THERAPY ADMINISTRATION DATE is the date of the Systemic Anti-Cancer Therapy Drug Administration or the date an oral drug was initially dispensed to the PATIENT.
-[SYSTEMIC ANTI-CANCER THERAPY ADMINISTRATION DATE]()
+[SYSTEMIC ANTI-CANCER THERAPY ADMINISTRATION DATE](https://www.datadictionary.nhs.uk/data_elements/systemic_anti-cancer_therapy_administration_date.html)

 * `Administration_Date` SYSTEMIC ANTI-CANCER THERAPY ADMINISTRATION DATE is the date of the Systemic Anti-Cancer Therapy Drug Administration or the date an oral drug was initially dispensed to the PATIENT.
-[SYSTEMIC ANTI-CANCER THERAPY ADMINISTRATION DATE]()
+[SYSTEMIC ANTI-CANCER THERAPY ADMINISTRATION DATE](https://www.datadictionary.nhs.uk/data_elements/systemic_anti-cancer_therapy_administration_date.html)

 ```sql
 		select distinct